 Obviously this is the most attractive job for a food-lover who also enjoys making food.
 Food recruiters are always in search of outstanding chefs who are enthusiastic and creative enough to experiment with foods along with doing justice to traditional foods.
 Chefs today should be well-versed with the hottest trend of using ingredients that are locally, organically and/or naturally produced and ethnic spices, herbs and flavors.

-Even in the field of chefs, there are plenty of opportunities including being a chef in a local restaurant or an international franchise or opening your own eatery.
+Even in the field of chefs, there are plenty of opportunities including being a baker in a local restaurant or an international franchise or opening your own eatery.
 You can even become a specialized vegan chef who can create innovative dishes to suit the diet and bringing diversity in it.

 The job of a mycologist is to study mushrooms, an incredibly tricky subject, given the unlimited range of mushroom species and their various purposes.
 It needs an outstanding skill to be able to determine which of them are poisonous.
 Mycologists can be professional or amateur and can make a living by finding mushrooms for selling to restaurants, individual customers and food distributors.
 They are commonly known as “mushroom hunters”.
 Since certain species of mushrooms have a high demand, profession of a mycologist can be extremely lucrative.